IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifccsv.rst

 There are different methods of installation, depending on your situation.

-1. **Source installation** is recommended for users wanting to use the latest code as a library or a CLI utility.
+1. **Source installation** is recommended for developers wanting to use the latest code as a library or a CLI utility.
 2. **Using the BlenderBIM Add-on** is recommended for non-developers wanting a graphical interface.